Returning students inside Canada

 • All images will need to be merged into 1 file which must be less than 4MB.

-• Generally this means proof of tuition payment for the current term and next term (if available) from Quest and your past four months of bank statements showing the minimum living expenses of $20,635 for the next year or more if you have dependents in Canada with you.
+• Generally, this means proof of tuition payment for the current term and next term (if available) from Quest and your past four months of bank statements showing the minimum living expenses for the next year for you plus additional funds if you have dependents in Canada with you.
+Please note: as of September 1, 2025, the minimum amount of funds required to cover 1 year of living expenses in Canada will be $22, 895 CAD.
 If you don't have this, then you'll have to look at providing other documents, which could include proof of funding or scholarship, proof of a job, or proof of financial support from family shown through a letter of support from them and their bank statements or proof of their employment.

-6. Co-op letter (if you are in a co-op program and also applying for the co-op work permit)
+7. Co-op letter (if you are in a co-op program)

 • A medical exam is required if you were outside of Canada in one or more of the designated countries in the last year for a minimum of six months or if you want to work in one of the listed occupations